Tomev/qcflow/docs/source/llms/transformers/task.rst

     # >>   'object': 'chat.completion',
     # >>   'usage': {'completion_tokens': 7, 'prompt_tokens': 13, 'total_tokens': 20}}]

-Note that the input and output modifications only apply when the model is loaded with :py:func:`mlflow.pyfunc.load_model()` (e.g. when serving the model with the ``mlflow models serve`` CLI tool).
-If you want to load just the raw pipeline, you can use :py:func:`mlflow.transformers.load_model()`.
+Note that the input and output modifications only apply when the model is loaded with :py:func:`qcflow.pyfunc.load_model()` (e.g. when serving the model with the ``qcflow models serve`` CLI tool).
+If you want to load just the raw pipeline, you can use :py:func:`qcflow.transformers.load_model()`.

 Provisioned Throughput on Databricks Model Serving
 --------------------------------------------------

 `Provisioned Throughput <https://docs.databricks.com/en/machine-learning/foundation-models/deploy-prov-throughput-foundation-model-apis.html>`_ on Databricks Model Serving is a capability that optimizes inference performance for foundation models with performance guarantees.
 To serve Transformers models with provisioned throughput, specify ``llm/v1/xxx`` task type when logging the model.
-MLflow logs the required metadata to enable provisioned throughput on Databricks Model Serving.
+QCFlow logs the required metadata to enable provisioned throughput on Databricks Model Serving.

 .. tip::